grmzk/python-manager/README.md

   --build <version>  Building a python interpreter from source code.
 Example: python-manager --build 3.10.13 --build-outdated   Building all outdated python interpreters from source code.
   --install          Install the package after the build.
 Used only together with `--build <version>` or `--build-outdated`.
 Example: python-manager --build 3.10.13 --install
-  --python-versions  Show versions of installed python interpreters and versions on python.org
+  --versions         Show versions of installed python interpreters and versions on python.org --last-versions    Show last available versions of python interpreters on python.org

 configuration:
   By default, the assembled package is saved in the current directory.